• Skip to primary navigation

 Before you go off buying renters insurance all on your own, however, make sure to check with your car insurance company or your parents first.

-Most car insurance companies offer renters insurance for dorm rooms as well.
+Some homeowners insurance companies and car insurance companies offer renters insurance for dorm rooms as well.
+If your parents already have an existing insurance policy, this should be your first stop.

-Before you look at any other plan, call your car insurance company and ask them about renters insurance.
+Before you look at any other plan, call your existing insurance company and ask them about dorm renters insurance.
 Chances are that you will get it for an even further reduced rate (they will bundle it so the overall cost is lower) or you might even get it for free.

 Some universities have relationships with insurance companies where students receive special discounts for dorm room renters insurance.